Ian Happ Player Props: Cubs vs. Padres

 Padres Pitching Rankings

-- The Padres have the ninth-ranked team ERA across all MLB pitching staffs (3.91).
+- The Padres' 3.87 team ERA ranks ninth among all league pitching staffs.

-- Padres pitchers combine to give up 59 home runs (1.1 per game), the 10th-fewest in baseball.
+- Padres pitchers combine to give up the ninth-fewest home runs in baseball (60 total, 1.1 per game).

-- In his most recent time out on Saturday against the New York Yankees, the righty tossed seven innings, allowing two earned runs while surrendering five hits.
+- In his most recent outing on Sunday against the New York Yankees, the right-hander went 2 2/3 innings, allowing seven earned runs while surrendering seven hits.

+- The 36-year-old has put together a 4.61 ERA and 9.4 strikeouts per nine innings in 10 games this season, while allowing a batting average of .244 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.